amirparvez/file-custodian/docs/README.md

 | encryptingSpeed (INTEGER) | Chunk size when encrypting & decrypting, in bytes | False | - | 16384 |
 | isDefault (BOOLEAN) | Sets the depository as default for the custodian | True | - | - |

-> WARNING: Paths must never start or end with a slash.
+> WARNING: Paths must only have forward slashes and must never start or end with a slash.

 > WARNING: File versioning is not supported yet, make sure to disable it from Amazon and Backblaze B2 for your bucket.